DesignSafe-CI/portal/README.md

 - [Install Docker Compose][4]

-If you are on a Mac or a Windows machine, the recommended method is to install [Docker Toolbox][5], which will install both Docker and Docker Compose as well as Docker Machine, which is required to run Docker on Mac/Windows hosts.
+If you are on a Mac or a Windows machine, the recommended method is to install [Docker Desktop][5], which will install both Docker and Docker Compose, which is required to run Docker on Mac/Windows hosts.

 ## First time setup